 The body shape of an acoustic guitar affects not just how it looks, but also how it feels against your body, how it projects sound, and what tonal characteristics it possesses.
 Let’s explore the most common acoustic guitar body shapes and what makes each one special.

-My experience: The Parlor guitar has remarkable projection and focus.
-When you play a single note on a Parlor guitar, there’s this immediate response that you don’t always get from larger guitars – the body just moves with you and each note has its own distinctive sound to it.
+Both 0 (Single-O) and Parlor guitars have remarkable projection and focus.
+When you play a single note on them, there’s this immediate response that you don’t always get from larger guitars: the body just moves with you and each note has its own distinctive sound to it.

 00 (Double-O)